MajorZiploc/tooling_notes/art/blender/notes.md

 change OpenGL to Vulkan
 Preferences -> System -> Display Graphics
   Backend: Vulkan

+slow blender on big sceens:
+side_settings: Render -> Simplify
+  adjust settings as needed

+slow render can be sped up by limiting to a specific region that needs to be rendered rather than rendering everything
+3D_Viewport: ctrl-b -- box select a region
+3D_Viewport: ctrl-alt-b to clear region

 select collection via an item in the collection in 3D view port -- select by other relations aswell
 object_mode: select item in viewport